Traditional Italian Clothing: History and How to Wear it Today

 It is clear that, like much of European fashion, it is a tradition that women wear more accessories than men in Italy.
 Necklaces, earrings, and bracelets are part of a set of elegant clothing in Italy style.

 Even if they are simple accessories, they have an essential role in creating an elegant outfit.
-Sleeves jewelry with pearls or beads gives lightness to clothing, while necklaces provide elegance.
+Sleeve jewelry with pearls or beads gives lightness to clothing, while necklaces provide elegance.

 Brooches should also be present on your clothes: floral motifs for spring dresses or flowers to match your favorite coat or jacket in autumn.
 Earrings are chosen according to your dress, and earrings with pendants look better when combined with dresses without shoulder straps.